Widgets — core-ui/widget

 • Banner — top strip for build progress, version warnings, etc.

-• Popover — click-triggered anchored surface, no backdrop dim, no focus trap.
+• Popover — click-triggered anchored panel, no backdrop dim, no focus trap.
 ESC + click-outside dismiss.
 Use for help panels, share menus, per-row expanders.

 kiln/chat/panel.go is the canonical real-world consumer: the agent